streamhpc Stream HPC

 For over 10 years we’ve been called on by companies world-wide to solve their HPC- and GPU-problems.
 We seek people who’d like to strengthen our group of GPU- and HPC-enthusiasts.

-As we’re not a university, there needs to be a balance between things you can offer and the things we offer.
+As we’re not a university but a company, there needs to be a balance between things you can offer and the things we offer.
 Like in every job description there is a list of bullet points to explain what we seek.
-To make it possible to self-asses your fitness for the job, we put the number of points (✪) for each bullet point.
-Important: these are vectors and not booleans, so you can sum up fractions of points and neither do we expect the perfect candidate to even exist.
+To make it possible to self-asses your fitness for the job, we’ve put the number of points (✪) for each bullet point.

 We seek people with experience.
 This can be open source projects for first job seekers, or past jobs for those with job experience.